agsh/onvif/README.md

 `npm install onvif`

 ## Tests
-In the library directory run `npm run-script test`
+In the library directory run `npm test`

 ## Quick example
 This example asks your camera to look up and starts a web server at port 3030 that distributes a web page with vlc-plugin